Inflect logo

 FactorRating / DataNotes

-Global Connectivity GradeBStrong national fiber, but major interconnection is centered in nearby Amsterdam.
+Global Connectivity GradeBStrong national fiber, secondary market to nearby Amsterdam.

 Network & Connectivity Ecosystem